solhong/AI_NLP_projects/adgenerator.md

 After few more iterations, I made a compelling advertisement transcript for my product with a help of my NLP model.
 * **Bolded words** were written by myself.
-* *Italics words* were originally suggested by my NLP model but I replaced them to words that were more related to my product.
+* *Italics words* were originally suggested by my NLP model but I replaced them in words that were more related to my product.

 > **Ice cream** and chocolate chips, it's a *dessert* that will make you forget all about work, deadlines, schedules, budgets, and all the worries.
 Ice cream will satisfy your soul, your body and your spirit with this savory. **Our ice cream has three flavors: Vanilla, Strawberry, and Chocolate.** Try this out and see how they differ from one another.
 Visit our website [icecream.com](http://icecream.com) for a taste of your favorite.